-Advances in automotive HVAC systems have led to zone temperature control systems in which different zones of an 55 automobile are independently controlled.
-Zone control systems generally include an evaporator and expansion valve for each zone.
-The refrigerant flows through a compressor and condenser, then is split by a system of valves before flowing to the expansion valve and evaporator of each zone.
-60 The refrigerant flowing out of the evaporator of each zone is then recombined before returning to the compressor.
+Advances in automotive HVAC systems have led to zone temperature control systems in which different zones of an automobile are independently controlled.
+Zone control sys-60 tems generally include an evaporator and expansion valve for each zone.
+The refrigerant flows through a compressor and condenser, then is split by a system of valves before flowing to the expansion valve and evaporator of each zone. then recombined before returning to the compressor.
 A complex series of valves and plumbing is generally required to maintain a balanced HVAC system that provides individualized control for each of the zones.
+The refrigerant plumbing associated with zone control systems is significantly more complex than the plumbing of prior single loop designs.

-65 ible heat pump system the HVAC system can either heat or cool a compartment depending on the direction of the refrigerant flow.
-In the air conditioning mode refrigerant flows from the compressor through an outside coil (condenser) and into an expansion valve and inside coil (evaporator) before returning to the compressor.
-Heat energy is extracted from air that is blown through the inside coil (evaporator) into the passenger compartment thus providing cooled air.
-In the heating mode a four way valve reverses the flow of refrigerant through the coils, thereby reversing the function of the coils.
+The complexity of refrigerant plumbing has further increased with the recent implementation of reversible heat pump systems in automobiles.
+In a reversible heat pump system the direction of the refrigerant flow is controlled by a four-way switch, thus permitting the HVAC system to operate in both a heating mode and a cooling mode.
+In the cooling mode refrigerant flows from the compressor through an outside coil (condenser) and into an expansion valve and inside coil (evaporator) before returning to the compressor.
+Heat energy is extracted from air that is blown through the inside coil (evaporator), thus providing cooled air to the passenger compartment.
+In the heating mode the four way valve reverses the flow of refrigerant through the coils, thereby reversing the function of the coils.
 Refrigerant flows from the compressor through the inside coil (condenser) then into an expansion valve and the outside coil (evaporator) before returning to the compressor.
-Heat energy in the liquefied refrigerant flowing through the inside coil is absorbed by air that is 15 blown through the coil into the passenger compartment thus providing heated air.
+Heat energy in the liquefied refrigerant flowing through the inside coil is absorbed by air that is blown through the coil into the passenger compartment thus providing heated air.
+For the reversible system to operate, valves with associated plumbing must be provided to bypass one of the expansion valves during each mode.
+When zone control is added to a reversible heat pump system the complexity and cost of the HVAC further increases.
+In addition to excessive cost, the system becomes less reliable due to the increased number of valves, plumbing, and control software required for the system.